 In her decision, Justice Gordon states “the onus falls squarely on the operator not to overload” and “a vehicle operator is required to ensure that it has the appropriate distance licence at all times”.

-This approach was previously upheld in the District Court last year when the court dismissed an appeal from Stan Semenoff Logging over a Road User Charges (RUC) bill.
+This approach was previously upheld in the District Court last year when the court dismissed an appeal from Stan Semenoff Logging over a road user charges bill.

 NZ Transport Agency General Manager, Regulatory Services, Kane Patena says the decision is important as it confirms the Transport Agency’s approach to RUC assessment.